To receive additional information about this program and speak with a member of our team, complete the form.

 Students can earn their doctorate at UMass Lowell for roughly $24,500*:

-For more information, visit Costs & Aid for Graduate Programs.
+For more information, visit Tuition & Fees for Graduate, Online & Professional Studies.

 Financial assistance options include: